MelB-tran/CodeLearning/Design Principles/Architecture Basics.md

 ## Architecture Basics
-*Command-Query Separation* It states that every method should either be a command that performs an action, or a query that returns data to the caller, but not both.
+*Command-Query Separation* states that every method should either be a command that performs an action, or a query that returns data to the caller, but not both.
 In other words, Asking a question should not change the answer.